 Here are the steps:

-- Initiate electronic transfer paperwork via email (IRAs/Brokerage accounts) OR
+- We will initiate electronic transfer paperwork via email (IRAs/Brokerage accounts) OR

-- Await the check or electronic transfer of funds
+- We wait with you on the check or electronic transfer of funds